SITE MENU

 Hostel Accommodation:

-• Oban Backpackers in Breadalbane Street has a choice of dorm accommodation from £12 per person.
+• Oban Backpackers in Breadalbane Street has a choice of dorm accommodation.
 Online booking.
 Tel: 01631 562107

 • Glencoe Independent Hostel - choice of accommodation in the hostel, bunkhouse, cottage, log cabins, caravans, camping, etc. Tel: 01855 811906.
 Grid reference NN.
 116577.